 An annual IRA gift to Lowell Observatory helps continue our mission of astronomical exploration, public education and preserving Lowell’s scientific legacy.

 Check with your retirement account manager to find out how you can support Lowell Observatory through an IRA gift and enjoy a substantial tax advantage.

 Many companies offer matching gift programs that allow their employees to match, double, or triple their gifts to the Lowell Observatory Foundation.
-Contact your employer to find out your company’s matching gift policy.
+Contact your employer or click here to find out your company’s matching gift policy.

 Several approaches are available for gifts of real estate, and donors are usually entitled to an income tax deduction.